End-to-end Contrastive Language-Speech Pretraining Model For Long-form Spoken Question Answering: Experiment

 We conduct experiments on four datasets: Spoken-SQuAD \citep{li2018spoken}, LibriSQA \citep {zhao2024librisqa}, SLUE-SQA-5 \citep{shon2022slue}, and DRCD.
 Table \ref{datasets} displays detailed information about these datasets. \citet{li2018spoken} use Google text-to-speech (TTS) system to generate the spoken versions of the articles in SQuAD \citep{rajpurkar2016squad}.
 Given that SQuAD is a many-to-one dataset, where multiple questions correspond to the same context, it is unsuitable for training text-speech retrievers.
 So, we filter the original Spoken-SQuAD dataset to ensure that each question corresponds one-to-one with its context; the filtered dataset is referred to as Spoken SQuAD*.
 LibriSQA is adapted from the ASR dataset LibriSpeech \citep{panayotov2015librispeech}.
 The authors input the textual document of each speech segment from LibriSpeech into ChatGPT and request the generation of corresponding text question-answer pairs.
 We use the first part of LibriSQA, which presents questions without options, and the answers are complete sentences.
 SLUE-SQA-5 is adapted from five text QA datasets, and both the questions and contexts consist of authentic audio recordings.
 DRCD \citep{shao2018drcd} is originally a Chinese QA dataset.
 Similar to SQuAD, it is also a many-to-one dataset.
 We first filter it into a one-to-one dataset and then use the TTS model \citep{li2020robutrans} to synthesize the speech versions of each question-context pair for its training set. \citet{lee2018odsqa} offer spoken version of DRCD's development set, which we use for testing.

-We use 220M Paraformer \citep{gao2022paraformer} and BGE-base \citep{chen2024bge} to build CLSR.
-BGE is frozen during joint training.
-We consider two models as baseline: one is the E2E text-speech contrastive model like Figure \ref{baseline}, and the other is the cascaded model that first uses ASR model to convert speech into text, followed by a text QA task.
-For the former, we choose CLAP and SpeechDPR for comparison.
-For the latter, we use Whisper \citep{radford2023robust} as the ASR module and BGE-base as the text QA module.
-The Whisper's size is 244M.
-In the experiment, word error rate (WER) is used to measure the ASR performance, and top-k question-to-context and context-to-question retrieval recall are used to assess retrieval performance.
-We establish the experimental environment based on Funasr \citep{gao2023funasr} and ModelScope.
-The $\alpha$ and $\beta$ of the loss is set to $\frac{1}{3}$.
-We train the model until convergence, consistently using the Adam optimizer with a learning rate of 5e-5.
+CLSR is built with Paraformer \citep{gao2022paraformer} (220M) and frozen BGE-base \citep{chen2024bge} (109M).
+Two kinds of baselines are compared: an E2E text‑speech contrastive model like Figure \ref{baseline} and a cascaded model that first transcribes speech with an ASR module followed by a text QA module.
+For the former, CLAP and SpeechDPR are selected; for the latter, we employ Whisper \citep{radford2023robust} (244M) for ASR and BGE‑base for text QA.
+Evaluation uses word error rate (WER) for ASR performance and top‑k retrieval recall for retrieval ability.
+Experiments are conducted on FunASR \citep{gao2023funasr} and ModelScope.
+The loss weights $\alpha$ and $\beta$ are set to $\frac{1}{3}$.
+Models are trained to convergence with the Adam optimizer at a learning rate of 5e-5.